eclipse-platform/eclipse.platform.ui/README.md

 Test dependencies
 -----------------

-Several test plug-ins have a dependency to the Mockito and Hamcrest library.
+Several test plug-ins have a dependency to the Mockito and Hamcrest libraries.
-Please install them from the [Orbit Download page][3]
+Please install them from the Orbit Download page][3]:

-Currently the following versions are required:
+Currently the following plug-ins are required:
+- net.bytebuddy.byte-buddy
+- net.bytebuddy.byte-buddy-agent
+- org.hamcrest.core

-- org.hamcrest;bundle-version="1.3.0",
+- org.mockito
-- org.mockito;bundle-version="2.13",
+- org.objenesis

 How to build on the command line
 --------------------------------